oaimli/KGEnhancedPapers/README.md

 # Papers for Knowledge Graphs Enhanced Applications
 How to integrate symbolic knowledge into the computational framework of real-world applications remains a big challenge.
-There is a list of papers for knowledge graph-enhanced applications in recent years, including the review of knowledge graphs, knowledge-aware text generation, recommendation, knowledge inference and so on.
+There is a list of papers for knowledge-graph-enhanced applications in recent years, including the review of knowledge graphs, knowledge-aware text generation, recommendation, knowledge inference and so on.

 More related papers and codes will be continually added on this page.
 This version is updated on **December 29, 2020**.